joaoburatto/DataAssets/README.md

 ```

 ### 4. Project Settings Window Integration
 The `DataAssetsSettingsProvider` provides an editor interface for editing data assets in the Project Settings.
-Access it in the **Project Settings** Window under **Data Assets**.
+Access it in the **Project Settings** Window under **Data Assets**, you can also edit the **ScriptableObject** asset on the inpector as you would with any other **ScriptableObject**.

 ---

 ## Best Practices
-### Don't add MEMORY HEAVY assets in DataAssets.
+### 1. Don't add MEMORY HEAVY assets in DataAssets.
-- 1.1 Gigantic lists/dictionaries or big strings might impact startup time.
+- Gigantic lists/dictionaries or big strings (as in a giant JSON text) might impact startup time.
-- 1.2 If you want to add GameObjects or assets that are heavy, use Addressables via AssetReference a load them as needed.
-Actually I'm not sure if heavy assets that are Unity assets are an issue, they might not be loaded with the DataAsset object.
+- If you want to add GameObjects or assets that are heavy, use Addressables via AssetReference a load them as needed.
+- I'm not sure if heavy assets that are Unity assets are an issue, they might not be loaded in memory with the DataAsset object.
+Figure it out.
-### Use these as a "global" READ ONLY data container, a way to store data that is not tied to a specific object and is more broad in uses.
+### 2. Use these as a "global" READ ONLY data container, a way to store data that is not tied to a specific object and is more broad in uses.
-- 2.1.
-For example, you can use this to store the project scene references, like an Addressable Scene and have only minimal memory usage for initialization.
+- For example, you can use this to store the project scene references, like an Addressable Scene and have only minimal memory usage for initialization.
-- 2.2.
-You can use this to store the game settings, like the default game volume settings, default language.
+- You can use this to store the game settings, like the default game volume settings, default language.
-### Use this as a READ ONLY data provider, I don't recommend changing the data in runtime.
+### 3. Use this as a READ ONLY data provider, I don't recommend changing the data in runtime.
-- 3.1 This is a recommendation for ScriptableObjects in general, but in this case, it is even more important as these are loaded at startup and are never loaded again.
+- This is a recommendation for ScriptableObjects in general, but in this case, it is even more important as these are loaded at startup and are never loaded again.
-### Don't call stuff from a DataAsset on another DataAsset.
+### 4. Don't call stuff from a DataAsset on another DataAsset.
-- 4.1 I doubt this would ever happen, but if you do this, you might end up with a circular dependency and race conditions.
+- I doubt this would ever happen, but if you do this, you might end up with a circular dependency and race conditions.

----

-## Initialization
-- **Editor**: The `DataAssetEditorHelper` ensures all `DataAsset` instances are created and validated when the project changes.
-- **Runtime**: The `DataAssetsLoader` preloads all `DataAsset` instances at startup and registers them for global access.

----

-This system simplifies the management of global data in Unity, ensuring consistency and ease of access across your project.
+### 5. Use the DataAsset postfix for your DataAssets
+- Totally optional.